 - 1. Approaches to landscapes and landscape archaeology.
 (TBC) - 2.
 Sites, non-sites and sampling.
 (RS) - 3.
 Landscape archaeology: the Hillforts of the Ridgeway.
-(RS) Full day field trip to the Ridgeway.
-(RS, JP) [Saturday of wk 3] - 4-5 Material culture studies and spatial distributions.
+(RS) - 4-5 Material culture studies and spatial distributions.

 These lectures outline different approaches to material culture studies, including spatial patterning, the use and abuse of distribution maps, and the nature of trade and means of its detection in the archaeological record.
 (TBC) - 6.
 'Contested landscapes: anthropological approaches' (TBC) - 7-8.
 Landscape and GIS.

 Spatial technologies and building a spatial database, types of data.

 History of GIS in archaeology.
-Theoretical approaches, representing space and time, social and economic models, landscape perception, case studies.
-(JP)
+Theoretical approaches, representing space and time, social and economic models, landscape perception,